DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopying.md

 The error message.

 ##### field(e.item): FileSystemItem
-The copied file or folder.
+The file or folder to be copied.

 ##### field(e.model): any
 Model data.
 Available only if you use Knockout.